hinto-janai/festival/daemon/mdbook/src/tor.md

 Like other web services, `festivald` can be set-up & accessed via [Tor](https://torproject.org).

 ### Onion Service
-`festivald` doesn't have special integration with Tor, but it can easily be turned into a [Tor Onion Service](https://community.torproject.org/onion-services/).
+`festivald` doesn't have special integration with Tor, but it can easily be turned into an [Onion Service](https://community.torproject.org/onion-services/).

 After getting `festivald` setup normally, follow the `Onion Service` instructions [here](https://community.torproject.org/onion-services/setup/).